-For detection, HPS pigs have a flexible, silicon-based magnetic core.
+For detection, HPS pigs have a flexible, silicone-based magnetic core.
 This is moulded to the outer of the pig so it in effect becomes part of it.
 However, many other designs of pig contain solid magnets.
 We do not recommend using pigs which contain solid magnets for a number of reasons.

 Solid magnets can break free from the pig, shatter and contaminate the product.
 This renders the entire batch unusable.
 Some types of pig, often the finned type, contain solid magnetic strips along the spine of the pig.
 These strips pose an additional risk as they can snap, and in some cases the whole pig will break in to two or more pieces.

-The flexible silicon-based magnetic core used in HPS pigs will not shatter, fragment or break free from the rest of the pig and so avoids the risk of contaminating the processed product.
+The flexible silicone-based magnetic core used in HPS pigs will not shatter, fragment or break free from the rest of the pig and so avoids the risk of contaminating the processed product.
 The flexibility of the magnetic core also means HPS pigs can travel around bends down to 1.5 D bends while still efficiently recovering product.

 Problems with Finned Pigs

 Over the years, HPS engineers have experimented with finned pig designs, both new and existing.
 However, we do not recommend using finned pigs.
 While initial trial runs may show that finned pigs recover similar levels of product to full contact designs, they present a number of problems once they are deployed in working systems.